Finding Your Mission. Discovering Your Passion. Making Changes Over Time. by Krista Marie Moore

 Daily Miracle Message

-Coming into your light is about being who you are as a part of God’s family.
+Coming into your light is about being honest with yourself, others and God.
 In order to do that we must tell the truth.
 It can be hard to speak the truth sometimes.
 We are afraid of hurting people’s feelings, of rubbing people the wrong way.
 But when we tell the truth with kindness, from our hearts, we cannot truly hurt anyone.
 We are coming from a clean feeling, and it is freeing.

 Daily Miracle Practice